DuckTales: Remastered: Gameplay

 Some gameplay tweaks are introduced, such as a map screen on easier difficulties and an easier pogo jump, which can be toggled on and off.
 DuckTales: Remastered also features a new tutorial level set in Scrooge's money bin, which includes a boss fight against Big Time Beagle, as well as a new final level in Mount Vesuvius where both the final boss fight and race to the top take place.
 Money gathered in levels can now be used to unlock various gallery items such as concept art and pieces of music, and fill up Scrooge's money bin.

 The original game's five levels are featured, all of which have been expanded, and can be played in any order.
 Each one includes new objectives that must be met to complete the stage, and all of the bosses have new patterns.
-The game also features a full story plot, explaining the motives and reasoning behind each stage, including how Scrooge is able to breathe on the Moon.
+The game also features a full narrative, explaining the motives and reasoning behind each stage, including how Scrooge is able to breathe on the Moon.
 Characters briefly featured in the original game, such as Magica De Spell, Flintheart Glomgold and the Beagle Boys play a greater role in the game's plot.
-The original game's hidden treasures are now found only on higher difficulties, and the game consists of only one ending.
+The original game's hidden treasures are now found only on higher difficulties, and only one ending is present.